tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    tezbake update-dal-profiles <your-baker-tz4-key> --force
    ```

-> **ℹ️ NOTE:** The tz4 key imported above is your manager key, not your consensus key or companion key.
+> **ℹ️ INFO:** The tz4 key imported above is your manager key, not your consensus key or companion key.

 ## Installation (Advanced)